thejff/codemapper/README.md

 ## Usage

-Code mapper can be run globablly, after installing it run the following command:
+The code mapper can be run globablly, after installing it run the following command:

 ```
 codemapper